bchtips/bchtips/notes.md

 ## reddit.js
-- pause interval updates when tab not focused, resume immediately on focus
 - set tip amount box, unit select, reply textarea to browser default like Send button, make sure tip box looks good on variety of subreddit styles
 - use multi-ajax to run updateRate and updateUtxos at same time
 - cancel reply if empty when cancel tip